dtao/PhilosopherDeveloper/source/posts/2021-03-08-thoughts-on-fixing-burnout.md

 questions into focus:

 1. At what rate are we burning fuel?
-2. We can we refuel most effectively?
+2. How can we refuel most effectively?

 In my experience, normally _when burnout is a concern_, it's because there is an underlying problem in the answer to one or both questions.